-It might be the light bulb, television, computer, fan and similar things that would come first to our mind when we hear the word electricity.
+It might be the light bulb, television, computer, fan, or similar things that would come first to our mind when we hear the word electricity.
 A form of energy, electricity is defined as the flow of electrons.
-It was one of the revolutionary discoveries in the world history that changed the course of the world.
-But long before Michael Faraday built the dynamo, there had been electricity – in our own bodies.
+It was one of the revolutionary discoveries in world history that changed the course of the world.
+But long before Michael Faraday built the dynamo, there had been electricity – in our bodies.

-Though it may seem hard to believe, a better part of our body functions are carried out using electricity.
-Our brains can’t work without electricity.
+Though it may seem hard to believe, some of our major body functions are carried out using electricity.
+For instance, our brains can’t work without electricity.
 The brain sends messages to various parts of our body in the form of electric signals.

-As I said earlier, electricity is the flow of electrons.
-It is the same principle that works behind the electricity in our body as well, although in our body, the charge is jumping from one point to another.
+As we said earlier, electricity is the flow of electrons.
+It is the same principle that works behind the electricity in our body as well.
+However, in our body, the charge is jumping from one point to another.
 The electricity in our body is generated from chemical sources.
 The human body is made up of billions of atoms.
-The elements we consume all have such atoms which consist of positively charged protons, negatively charged electrons and the uncharged neutrons.
+The elements we consume all have such atoms that consist of positively charged protons, negatively charged electrons, and the uncharged neutrons.

-However, when body needs to send a message from one point to another, the sodium-potassium gate opens.
-Thus, the sodium and potassium ions are able to move freely into and out of the cell and they do.
-The negative potassium ions leave the cell, attracted to the positive charge outside the cell membrane, and the sodium ions enter the cell towards negative charge.
-This movement results in a switch in the concentrations of the two ions and it generates an electrical impulse.
+However, when the body needs to send a message from one point to another, the voltage-gated sodium channels open.
+Thus, the sodium ions can move freely into the cell, causing the voltage to change.
+The negative potassium ions leave the cell, attracted to the positive charge outside the cell membrane, and the sodium ions enter the cell towards a negative charge.
+This movement results in a switch in the concentrations of the two ions, and it generates an electrical impulse.
 The outside of the cell becomes negative now, and the inside becomes positive.
 This results in the generation of an electric current.
 This impulse triggers the gate on the next cell to open, like a chain reaction.
 This is the way the electrical impulse travels from one part of the body to another.

-The electricity generated through this way is what controls the working of our heart, nervous system and so on.
+The electricity generated in this way is what controls the working of our heart, nervous system, and so on.
 Therefore, all our bodily functions depend on this electric impulse.
 However, it is a very slight electric current that cannot be detected by ordinary detectors.